YenruoY/android_debloater/README.md

 * <b>Note : One line should contain only one apk package names without any space in between</b>

 # Instructions
-  1. In the <b>package.list</b> file, insert all the package names which are to be removed
+  1. In the `package.list` file, insert all the package names which are to be removed
+    * Side note there are two more file `package2.list` and `google.list` containing some more packages.
   2. ADB <b>MUST</b> be installed and USB debugging must be turned ON in the android device
   3. Connect the android device with your computer through USB cable
   4. Run the script